About Me

 Note that I only contract to set up the radon test canisters.
 They need to be picked up and mailed 2 days later by others.

 The machine test remains in place for 48 hours and emails the results automatically at that time.
+This is $140.
 Click here to view a sample report from the radon machine

 • Indoor Air Quality Testing

-Measures the environment in 2 places internally (usually the living room and main bedroom).
-Plus another sample - air or contact - is taken internally and depends on what we find at the inspection that we might want to check on.
-Also a control sample is made externally.
+Measures the environment in 3 places internally (usually the living room, main bedroom and basement).
 Specifically measuring and identifying mold that has potentially amplified indoors.
 Total Volatile Organic Compounds (VOC's) are also measured but not analyzed.
-Results take 2-3 days.
-Similar to Radon testing, I only act as an information gatherer, and can only offer limited advice on the actual results. .
+This is $225.
+Results take about 3 days.
+Similar to Radon testing, I only act as an information gatherer, and can only offer limited advice on future actions.

 • Carpet Allergen Testing